NSIAppDev/MoviesAppTutorial/Tutorial/DisplayMovieComponent.md

 	DisplayMovie
 },
 ```
-Your `app.vue` file should look like this:
+Your `App.vue` file should look like this:
 ```html
 <template>
   <div>